 The suggested vehicle for collecting these funds in the US is the assessment of the "social cost of carbon", based broadly on various assessments of the environmental externalities costs of the emissions of $CO_2$ , $CH_4$ and $NO_2$ .
 The assessments of the "social cost of carbon", to date, do not include any consideration of the positive environmental externalities of these emissions.
 Increased atmospheric $CO_2$ concentrations have been credited with the greening of the planet observed by satellite platforms.
 Increased $CO_2$ concentrations will expand cropland and extend effective growing seasons.
+There is a reasonable possibility the the current social cost of carbon is negative and will remain so for the foreseeable future.

 COP21 in Paris, France in 2015 intended to develop an enforceable agreement on binding emissions reductions and transfer payments to the less developed nations.
 It developed an unenforceable agreement instead.
 The intent was that the costs of complying with the terms of this agreement would largely be borne by the developed nations; and, ultimately, by the citizens of those nations.
-The program would be administered by the UN, which demonstrated its incompetence to administer such programs with (among others) the Iraq "Oil for Food" program.
+The program would be administered by the UN, which has demonstrated its incompetence to administer such programs with (among others) the Iraq "Oil for Food" program.